-&lt;sup>43 The fact that electric cooperatives are formed, in part, to "mak[e] electric energy available to inhabitants of the State at the lowest cost consistent with sound economy and prudent management," N.C.
-Gen. Stat. § 117-10, has no bearing on the Commission's mandate under N.C.
-Gen. Stat. § 62-350 to adjudicate just and reasonable pole attachment rates.
-If the General Assembly intended the Commission to prioritize low electric rates in adjudicating disputes over pole attachment rates, it would have said so explicitly.
-The Commission assumes that any such intention would have to be accompanied by some regulatory authority by the Commission over those electric rates so that the Commission could evaluate whether a reduction in pole attachment rates could properly be off-set by reduction of expenses or a more efficient electric delivery operation.
+Commission to prioritize low electric rates in adjudicating disputes over pole attachment rates, it would have said so explicitly.
+We assume that any such intention would have to be accompanied by some regulatory authority by the Commission over those electric rates so that the Commission could evaluate whether a reduction in pole attachment rates could properly be off-set by reduction of expenses or a more efficient electric delivery operation.

-The testimony of Blue Ridge's witnesses that some ILECs have found it possible to remove some aerial facilities and place them underground does not counter the infeasibility for Charter to move all of its facilities off of Blue Ridge's poles at a cost of more than \$56 million.
+&lt;sup>51 The testimony of Blue Ridge's witnesses that some ILECs have found it possible to remove some aerial facilities and place them underground does not counter the infeasibility for Charter to move all of its facilities off of Blue Ridge's poles at a cost of more than \$56 million.
+[Mullins, Tr.
+Vol. 3, p.
+228.]
+Charter's witnesses testified that it would be "prohibitively expensive."
+[Mullins, Tr.
+Vol. 3, p.
+227.]